All Episodes

 Hello.

-Hi, Russ.
+Hi, Raj.

 I'm an enthusiastic citizen of your benevolent dictatorship.

-Well, well, thank you very much.
+Well, thank you very much.

 I appreciate that.

-I believe last week you asked or you mentioned that people ask you what they can do besides voting to help change or fix what's happening to the country.
+I believe last week you asked, or you mentioned that people ask you what they can do besides voting to help change or fix what's happening to the country.

 Right.

-And I've been in the past and somewhat now very involved in pushing for charter schools, and it's something that people can really do in their own communities or in their state, and it could really make a difference in the future to break this grip that the um unions, the teachers' unions have on our regular public schools.
+And it could really make a difference in the future to break this grip that the unions, the teachers' unions, have on our regular public schools.

 Boy, is that ever true?